faizshaikh0207/industryreadyproject/README.md

-## This is the Git tutorials by Farhan Shaikh
+## This is the amazing Git tutorials by Farhan Shaikh

 I am doing Industry ready projects
 Do you want to do it?

-This is developer1
+These changes are by developer 2